hzhang20902/hzhang20902/README.md

 - 👋 Hi, I’m Henry Zhang
-- 🎸I'm a Mississippi-born and raised, Philly-based industry [guitarist](https://www.youtube.com/watch?v=R6bBF_57KaY) with a decade of professional experience
+- 🎸I'm a Mississippi born and raised, Philly-based industry [guitarist](https://www.youtube.com/watch?v=R6bBF_57KaY) with a decade of professional experience
 - 💾transitioning to the tech world!
 -
 - 👀 I’m interested in learning and building technologies that can benefit the community at large,